 - Gain skills necessary for effective intercultural communication;

 - Discover your own leadership potential; and

 Date, Time and Location

 Current students enrolled at U-M are eligible to apply.
 International scholars and alumni who have already graduated are not eligible to apply.
 Applications will be reviewed on a rolling basis and acceptance priority will be given to students who have not attended ILS previously.
-Submit the application by Wednesday, October 12 at 5pm.
+Applications will be available in late September.

 Questions?
 Contact the International Center at email@example.com

 "In the current day and age of technology, where it is evident that we interact with people from various parts of globe, it is evident that interpersonal and intercultural communication skills are of utmost importance to succeed in any project we undertake.
 The Intercultural Leadership Seminar (ILS) provided a great insight into aspects of intercultural communication, which we often tend to ignore or notice.
 It also provided a platform where I could several like-minded people with same desire and passion to learn.
 Several people whom I met here are good friends even now.
 We had an opportunity to share our viewpoints with each other on several topics which we discussed over the two days, which provided a gateway of understanding how differently people perceive the information shared.
 My personal goal from the ILS would be to implement the various skills that I acquired and be a more effective communicator."

 – Praveen Varma Bhupathiraju (College of Engineering graduate student)